s3781493/Digital-Writing/exercises.md

 These (conceptual) tools allow me to combine structure with enjoyment.
 Writing can be isolating, it is traditionally a solo undertaking.
 Incorporating engagement with the outer world into my practice allows me to facilitate connectivity between myself and others.

+## Electronic Literature Collection
+### - Responding to one work from each volume: 1.
+What makes it a piece of digital literature? and 2.
+A personal response (whether you liked it, how it made you feel etc)

 ## Bio Note

+# Week 3

+Idea for final assessment: Strava poetry

+- I will plan out walking/cycling routes to spell out words on the Strava app, which will combine to become one large collage.
+I am considering leaving the (screenshotted) words in an intentional 'jumble' or even creating a sort of jigsaw puzzle out of them, although I think it might be too complicated to try and make a jigsaw.
+Another avenue would be to use these strava 'words' like a link to open onto larger format poems, eg. I would have multiple of these words (maybe 6 for example) acting as gateways to open up the longer poems.
+I might also try to write out a long form poem purely on strava, where the screenshots will fade in and out on the screen one by one.. so the viewer is presented with one word at a time.
+This could also be done in a scroll format.